dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS student guide - Windows Virtual Desktop.md

 6. CH requires the ability to create and deploy a standardized desktop image to all users without the need to update and manage local devices.

-7. CH needs to leverage the current application infrastructure in their current Detroit and Dallas datacenters.
+7. CH needs to leverage the current application infrastructure in their current California and Northern Virginia datacenters.

 ### Customer objections